Boscombe: Expansion

 In 1875 a 160,000 gallon water tower was built in Palmerston Road, at this time it was stated that there were 244 houses in Boscombe.
 In February 1877 the Royal Boscombe Hospital (later called the Royal Victoria Hospital) opened in Shelley Road, it initially had beds for 12 patients.
 In 1880 Boscombe Land Society was formed purchasing 13 acres of land in November 1881.
 This was in the area of the present Knole Road, there were initially 73 plots.
 Much of the Shelley property in the area to the east of Sea Road was developed in the next ten years amounting to a further 70 plots.
 In 1883 Pokesdown station opened on the LSWR Brockenhurst to Bournemouth line.
 In 1889 Boscombe Pier opened (see below).
 The commercial centre of Boscombe had a major boost with projects by Archibald Beckett including blocks of shops, the Salisbury Hotel, the Royal Arcade, and a Grand Theatre, which was to become Boscombe Hippodrome, then the Royal Ballrooms and today the O2 Academy.
 These were all built between 1888 and 1895, shortly after opening in 1892 the Royal Arcade was lit by electricity.
 On 29 May 1897 Boscombe railway station was opened.
 On 19 August 1893 the Burlington Hotel opened; it was designed in an Italian Renaissance style and had 200 bedrooms.
 By the turn of the century the remainder of the Shelley estate had been sold, Boscombe Chine gardens had been laid out and there was little remaining vacant land within Boscombe.
 Before her death in June 1899 Lady Shelley had gifted four acres of land which were laid out to form Boscombe Cliff Gardens.
 In the 1901 census the population was 9,648.

 20th century

-The coronation of King Edward VII and his Queen, Alexandra of Denmark was scheduled to take place on 26 June 1902. to mark the occasion, Bournemouth Council agreed on 20 May 1902 to rename common No 59 as "King's Park".
+The coronation of King Edward VII and his Queen, Alexandra of Denmark was scheduled to take place on 26 June 1902; to mark the occasion, Bournemouth Council agreed on 20 May 1902 to rename common No 59 as "King's Park".
 Boscombe thrived with the growth of the English seaside holiday.
-Between the wars Boscombe was one of Bournemouth's wealthiest areas with many large Victorian and Edwardian family houses.
-In 1935 construction started on the San Remo Towers block, located between Sea Road and Michelgrove Road, the Grade II listed block of 164 flats was designed by Hector Hamilton, in a Los Angeles Spanish style.
-Post war there was a boom in the seaside holiday market and Boscombe with its large number of smaller guest houses enjoyed this period of prosperity.
-In 1965 Boscombe railway station closed.
+Between the World Wars, Boscombe was one of Bournemouth's wealthiest areas with many large Victorian and Edwardian family houses.
+In 1935, construction started on San Remo Towers, a block of 164 flats designed by Hector Hamilton in a Los Angeles Spanish style.
+Post-war there was a boom in the seaside holiday market, and Boscombe with its large number of smaller guest houses enjoyed this period of prosperity.
+In 1965, Boscombe railway station closed.